 What is Unique About Benin?

-Benin Republic stands out as a unique African country for being the first one to transition from a dictatorship to a democracy successfully.
+Beninese people have a unique history.
+It transitioned from a dictatorship rule to a democratic country successfully.
 Benin made history in the early 1990s by becoming the first-ever African country to transition into a democracy after decades of dictators successfully.
 It was also one of the first African countries to hold multi-party elections.
+Besides the history, Benin Republic is also best known for its rich cultural heritage and history.

 1. Explore Ganvié Lake Village